Supersheep50/The-Hey-Look-Listen-Website/README.md

 ### Content & Code

-- Code throughout this project was adapted from Code Institute's Moments walkthrough.
+- Some Frontend code in this project was adapted from Code Institute's Moments walkthrough.
+- Some Backend code in this project was adapted from Code Institute's Django walkthrough.
 - I used [Spotify Dev Documents](https://developer.spotify.com/documentation/embeds) to help with embedding Spotify podcasts on the podcasts page.
 - I used [Stackoverflow](https://stackoverflow.com/questions/60802487/react-images-gallery) some small bits of code and theory adapted here for the Yarns page.
 - Deployment steps are adapted from Code Institute's Momments walkthrough.
+- I used [Stackoverflow](https://stackoverflow.com/questions/64927692/implement-follow-and-unfollow-button-in-react-js) when having issues implementing the follow/unfollow functionality.
+Ended up reverting to the walkthrough code as I hit some big snags that Tutor Support had to help with.

 ### Media